kangabru/skin-tone-checker/readme.md

 Use cases:
 - Determine whether skin tones have the correct hue, saturation, and brightness.
-- Correct a photo's white balance via skin tones instead of using a neutral gray indicator.
+- Correct a photo's white balance via skin tones instead of using a neutral grey colour.
 - Useful for colour blind users who cannot see subtle skin tone differences.

-Use your editing program to fix incorrect tones as follows:
+Use your editing program of choice to fix incorrect tones as follows:
 - Adjust the tint of a photo to fix the skin tone hue.
 - Adjust the warmth, saturation, or vibrance to fix the skin tone saturation.
 - Adjust the exposure or tone controls to fix the skin tone brightness.